Table Charismata Matters

 - Healing through Worship.
 Some people sometimes listen to worship music and even actively worship for hours a day for a number of days and often get healed in the presence of God (Ps.
 100; 103 passim).

 - Healing through praising God (similar to the one above about worship).
 See Merlin Carothers books Power in Praise and From Prison to Praise.
-Dr. Lilian B. Yeomans has a anecdote on this approach in her compilation book.
+Dr. Lilian B. Yeomans has an anecdote on this approach in her compilation book.
 So does Carothers [I believe in From Prison to Praise].
 I highly recommend Power in Praise.

 - Healing through Corporate Faith and Agreement of the congregation or those assembled to minister healing [e.g. elders in Jam.
 5:14ff.] and the exclusion of those who don't have faith in order not to dilute and weaken the "atmosphere of faith" [Mark 8:23].
 As our Lord said in Matt.
 18:19-20 "Again I say to you, if two of you agree on earth about anything they ask, it will be done for them by my Father in heaven.
 For where two or three are gathered in my name, there am I among them."
 This approach is mentioned in most ministries.
 Including both F.F.
 Bosworth and Roger Sapp.
 See also the following two approaches that are similar.